Funding Opportunities for Test Method Developers

 The National Institutes of Health (NIH) Common Fund, along with its partner NIH Institutes, Centers, and Offices has published two Notices of Funding Opportunity (NOFOs) to support the Complement Animal Research in Experimentation (Complement-ARIE) Program.
 Complement-ARIE will accelerate the development, standardization, validation, and use of human-based new approach methodologies (NAMs).
 Investigators with expertise and insights into the area of NAMs are encouraged to consider applying for these funding opportunities, which will support Technology Development Centers and a Data Hub and Coordinating Center.
 NIH also encourages collaborative investigations combining expertise in in vitro, in silico, and in chemico NAMs.
 NIH expects to offer four or five awards with funding of approximately $18M per year.

-- First estimated application due date for the Technology Development Centers (UM1 Clinical Trial Option) is February 28, 2025.
+- First application due date for the Technology Development Centers (UM1 Clinical Trial Option) is February 28, 2025.
+Letters of intent are due January 24.

 - First estimated application due date for the Data Hub and Coordinating Center (U24 Clinical Trial Option) is March 10, 2025.